gsalaman/astro_notes/journal.md

 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
 # 4-13-26 NINA installation notes
 1st want ASCOM platform itself.
+That needed .net which took a while.
 Then Nina.
 Then I did camera...started here:
 [ZWO Downloads](https://www.zwoastro.com/layouts/download-desktop-app/)

+Did ASI Studio first and made sure I could talk to the camera like on the mac.

 # 4-13-26 Focus Experiemnts, Lafayette
 # 4-5-26 Nighttime Carbonstar